pavlenkomary/HEDGy/README.md

 # HEDGy
 Automated market making algorithm developed using Optibook by Optiver.
-Implements hedging techniques (hence the name!).
+Implements hedging techniques (hence the name!).<br/>
+See environment for the code details.